Lamictal Withdrawal: Symptoms, Timeline & Treatment

 With such serious consequences of its misuse, is there a way to tell if you are in danger and need to consider stopping Lamictal medication?
 One way to see if you are misusing Lamictal, or any other drugs, is to watch out for the following signs:

-- Using Lamictal when not suffering from the relevant medical conditions
+- Using Lamictal when not suffering from the relevant mental health conditions

 - Taking Lamictal in higher doses than recommended by the doctor